DynamicProgrammingEECS441/PicassoXS/doc/AlgorithmSelection/StyleTransfer.md

 1. **feature pyramid fusion neural network**

+2. algorithm may be over complicated to implement

-2. Consider global features and local features
+3. **Consider global features and local features sepratebly**

    1. need the photo and painting to match